Yashi11/Polygamous-Classification-of-Toxic-Content/README.md

 # Polygamous-Classification-of-Toxic-Content
-5 classes classification of toxic data obtained from jigsaw-toxic-comment-classification-challenge using Supervised Machine Learning Approaches to predict multiple-classifications for Course DS207.
+5 classes classification of toxic data obtained from jigsaw-toxic-comment-classification-challenge using Supervised Machine Learning Approaches to predict multiple-classifications.

 # Dataset